Code-Institute-Submissions/molacuizine/README.md

 ### Browser compatibility

 The site was tested on Google Chrome, FireFox, Internet Explorer, Safari and Opera.
+Issues are discussed [below](#issues-encountered-during-development)

 ### Button and link testing